haoyuanli93/DiffusionMap/README.md

     output
     src

-The input folder contains `file_list.txt` and `mask.npy`.
+The input folder contains `file_list.txt`.
 One can specify which hdf5 files to process or which datasets in which hdf5 files to process.
 More detailed explanations are given in the `file_list.txt`.
-The `mask.npy` is only a test file which is most likely useless.
-You can specify your own mask file in a way which I'll explain immediately.
+One also need a mask file `mask.npy`.
+This mask should be of the shape as that of the experiment pattern.
+In this mask, 1 represents good pixels while 0 represents bad pixels.

 By default, the `output` folder contains the results from this project.
 You can of course change the output address in a way which I'll explain